-One of the many lessons that I have learned from the Sacred Mushrooms is that of patience, grace, elegance, refinement of movement, and favored motion.
-The way of the ancestor is the path of least resistance.
+One of the many lessons I have learned from the Sacred Mushroom is that of patience, grace, elegance, refinement of movement, and favored motion.
+The Way of the Ancestor is the path of least resistance.

 That day, I discovered that the water in my bottle had been depleted, and none was nearby.
 I was parched.
-I then realized that during my extremely intoxicated psychedelic state I would have to fetch some water for myself.
+In my extremely intoxicated psychedelic state I would have to fetch some water for myself.
 Somehow I found the energy to get up.
-During my journey to procure water, I had to go down a flight of stairs.
+My first obstacle presented itself immediately: I had to go down a flight of stairs.
 Usually, I take large strides and skip steps so that I can go up and down the stairs faster.
-But on this day, only halfway through the staircase, my mind screamed in agony, and I sat down to realize something that shook me to my core.
+But on this day, only halfway through the staircase, my mind screamed in agony, and I sat down in revelation of something that shook me to my core.

-Why is life in a constant state of emergency for me?
+Why is life in a constant state of emergency?
 Why am I always rushing to fly up and down the stairs?
 Why am I always skipping steps so that I can get where I am going faster?
 What will the time I saved be spent on?
 Is that time worth saving by torturing my body?

 One must have noticed this about oneself.
 The constant rush.
 The hurry to engage and finish, to get somewhere.
 Why are we told to save time and that there is never enough time?
 Why is the mind constantly seeking something in every moment?
 What do we have to do in life that we just don’t have the time?

-Most of our lives are in a constant state of emergency.
+The majority of our lives are in a constant state of emergency.
 It is no wonder we have to “make” time to meditate and find peace.
-It would seem that we not mostly at peace.
+It would seem that we mostly not at peace.
 What are we doing in our everyday lives, the little things we think, the actions we take, and our behaviors and interactions with others?
 It seems that we are chasing something.

-I started to recognize my psychological conditioning to be similar to that of a rat in a Skinner Box; an apparatus for studying instrumental conditioning in animals in which the animal is isolated and provided with a lever or switch that it learns to use to obtain a reward, such as a food pellet, or to avoid a punishment, such as an electric shock.
+I started to recognize my psychological conditioning similar to that of a rat in a Skinner Box; “[…] an apparatus for studying instrumental conditioning in animals in which the animal is isolated and provided with a lever or switch that it learns to use to obtain a reward, such as a food pellet, or to avoid a punishment, such as an electric shock.”

 Why are we conditioned to be frantic, to always be in a rush, always be in a hurry?
-We have been conditioned to believe that we must be always productive, that we must work faster and be productive.
+We have been conditioned to believe that we must always be productive and work faster.
 Ever since we are children we are taught to not “waste our time sitting around”.
 This conditioning goes deep, haven’t you noticed?
-We’re seemingly on a hamster wheel, and we are psychologically punished if we are not as productive as the rest of the members of culture.
+We’re on a hamster wheel, and we are psychologically punished if we are not as productive as the rest of the members of our culture.
 We are called lazy and inept, unable to keep or commit ourselves to mundane mind-numbing jobs, and that we are a burden on society.
 We are even physically incarcerated if we refuse this conditioning and say that we must discover our own value systems in order to function harmoniously with nature and not fight against her.
 For all intents and purposes, society is nothing more than a collective Skinner Box.

 Way of the Ancestor Monkey

-While intoxicated on an extremely heavy doses of psilocybin mushrooms, the realization came crashing down upon me with such force that it obliterated the ‘self’.
+Intoxicated on heavy doses of psilocybin mushrooms, the epiphany came crashing down upon me with such force that it obliterated the ‘self’.
 I realized that the greatest wisdom is housed within the body, the infinite gnosis of the Universe seeking to express itself through me.
 The ‘self’ is what has been given to me by culture and society since birth, but the body houses all the knowledge it needs to function in this Universe.
-It doesn’t need a guide, oriental or occidental.
+It doesn’t need a guide, Oriental or Occidental.

-You see, the wisdom of the ancestors slices through the needless motions and actions an organism needs to make in order to accomplish a task.
-It perfects the motion which is then used for survival and reproduction.
+The wisdom of the ancestors slices through the motions and actions an organism needs to make in order to accomplish a task.
+It perfects the action which is then used for survival and reproduction.
 It is graceful, minimal and most effective.